orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### fundsOf
 Funds tracker, per address.
 Modified by deposits, withdrawals and settlements.
 The value is without settlement.
-It means effective user funds (withdrawable) would be different for holder (subtracting `_owedSinceLastSettlement()`) and beneficiary (adding `_owedSinceLastSettlement()`).
+It means effective user funds (withdrawable) would be different for keeper (subtracting `_owedSinceLastSettlement()`) and beneficiary (adding `_owedSinceLastSettlement()`).
 If Orb is held by the creator, funds are not subtracted, as Harberger tax does not apply to the creator.